 It is a similar case with CID 516.
 Some issues will occur if the OFDM PHY mode is obsolete.
 However, the text changes have not been made to the 802.11REVmc D8.0 yet.
 So it is better to make the same changes after the modification is completed in 802.11REVmc.

-Proposed resolution: Reject
+Proposed resolution: Reject (The CE field of OFDM mode is already marked as obsolete, no changes should be done to the obeselete text.)